-2020 Census: Freeborn County's population declines — but remains above 30,000 - Albert Lea Tribune
+Albert Lea population highest in more than 30 years; county sees slight dip - Albert Lea Tribune

-Freeborn County’s population decreased 360 people from 2010 to 2020, according to data released today by the U.S. Census Bureau.
+Though the city’s population increased, Freeborn County’s population as a whole decreased 360 people from 2010 to 2020.

 The 2020 Census shows the county’s total population declined from 31,255 in 2010 to 30,895 in 2020, or a decrease of 1.2%.